inamasuJP/MADD_Visualizer/README.md

 ### 2. PBL1-5_2loop

-Reduced the number of "for" in PBL1-5 code to 2 + 1.
+- Reduced the number of "for" in PBL1-5 code.
+- Change innermost "for" to OC

 [【Program Link】](pbl1_5_2loop.html)